-The Tapteal Water Trail brochure is available at REI, Greenies, Columbia Kayak Adventures and the Tri CIties Visitor and Convention Bureau and on the water trail at the information board sites.
+The Tapteal Water Trail brochure is available at REI, Greenies, Columbia Kayak Adventures, NW Paddleboarding, Visit Tri Cities, and at the information board sites along the Water Trail.

 Have fun, watch the first section of the Water Trail, Mile 0 Benton City to mile 6.7 Upper Horn Rapids primitive take out (video courtesy of Brian Wallin)

 Lock your car and hide your valuables at shuttle sites